 - In driving, if you are both stopped at a light, the person making a left turn should go first, otherwise it creates a backup behind the car and no one might be able to get through the intersection.

 - If you are making a left turn, make sure that you pull over to the left side of the lane so that other people can get by you on the right.
 Again, it’s to keep the flow of traffic moving.

 - If you see someone wanting to make a left turn who is coming at you, don’t stop to let them go.
 I was almost in a rear end collision because someone did that.

 - If you see a pedestrian trying to cross the road not at a crosswalk, don’t stop for them.
-They are have checked the traffic and know that it is clear to go once you pass, so you are making it more dangerous for them to get across.
+They have (or should have) checked the traffic and know that it is clear to go once you pass, so you are making it more dangerous for them to get across.
 They would only go across because they know you will clear the roadway.
 That again will cause problems for people in both lanes.

 - In walking (and yes, we are very walker friendly here), don’t take up the whole sidewalk talking with your friend of being on your cellphone and block the entire path.
 Allow for there to be room for someone to get by who is walking faster than you.